Advanced Extremely High Frequency: Bands

 AEHF, however, converges the role of its wideband Defense Satellite Communications System (DSCS) and protected MILSTAR predecessors, while increasing bandwidth over both.
 There will still need to be specialized satellite communications for extremely high data rate space sensors, such as geospatial and signals intelligence satellites, but their downlinked data will typically go to a specialized receiver and be processed into smaller amounts; the processed data will flow through AEHF.

 Launch and positioning

-AEHF satellites are sent into space using an Evolved Expendable Launch Vehicle (EELV).
+AEHF satellites are sent into space using an Atlas V rocket under the Evolved Expendable Launch Vehicle (EELV) Program.
 The payload weight at launch is approximately 9000 kg; by the time it expends propellants to achieve proper orbit, its weight is approximately 6168 kg.
 The satellites will operate in geosynchronous orbit (GEO) orbit; it takes over 100 days for the orbital adjustments to reach its stable geo-position after launch.

 Electronics

 Uplinks and crosslinks are in the extremely high frequency (EHF) while the downlinks use the super high frequency (SHF).
 The variety of frequencies used, as well as the desire to have tightly focused downlinks for security, require a range of antennas, seen in the picture: